Graylog2/documentation/pages/sending_data.rst

 (or the REST API) in the *System -> Inputs* section and are launched and configured without the need to restart any part of the system.

+Inputs can collect either structured or unstructured data.
+The type of message input you use will be determined by the format of the event sent by the source/device.

+For example, a device sending RFC 5424 and RFC 3164 (strictly) compliant syslog messages should use a syslog message input.
+On the other hand, many devices are sending noncompliant messages, despite sending data on the same port (514) and using the same transport method (UDP).

+To be handled properly by Graylog, these non-compliant sources will require a plain-text message input.
+Please note, events arriving from plain-text sources will not be parsed by default.
+In order to parse these messages, please configure a Processing Pipeline.

 .. _content_packs:

 Content packs